 - System Administration and Patch Management

-- Uberflip Security reviews new vulnerabilities announcements and assess their impact to Uberflip based on a Uberflip-defined risk criteria, including applicability and severity.
+- Uberflip Security reviews new vulnerabilities announcements and assesses their impact to Uberflip based on Uberflip’s Vulnerability Management Policy, including applicability and severity.

 - Applicable security updates rated as “high” or “critical” are typically addressed within 30 days of the patch release and those rated as “medium” are typically addressed within 90 days of the patch release.